A simply surreal video making the rounds at the moment. As explained by Lisa at Sociological Images, it:

 But what if the kindergarten teachers had chosen Mister instead?

-(See here for the video; unfortunately, the owner has disabled embedding)
+(See here for the video; the owner has disabled embedding)

 No, because first, no matter how much WonderBaby’s appearances on national television could be construed as widespread public acceptance of that sort of thing, my wife confirms that many other Korean parents would also have complained well before then.

-But second, and most importantly, actually Alice has already been thrusting her bottom out at me like the Wondergirls, for about 3 months now.
+But second, and most importantly, actually Alice has already been thrusting her bottom out at me like the Wondergirls, for about three months now.

 Seriously: several times a day, she’d suddenly run up to me giggling when I was at my desk, quickly thrust her bottom out at me a few times, then she’d run away in hysterics.
 Fortunately, she seems to have largely grown out of it now, but not through any discouragement on my part, which just seemed to make doing it all the more amusing for her.